fleetdm/fleet/articles/macos-mdm-setup.md

 > Available in Fleet Premium

+To connect Fleet to ABM, you have to add an ABM token to Fleet.
+To add an ABM token:

-To connect Fleet to ABM or renew ABM, head to the **Settings > Integrations > Mobile device management (MDM)** page.
-Under "Automatic enrollment", click "Add ABM", and then click "Add ABM" again on the next page.
+1. Navigate to the **Settings > Integrations > Mobile device management (MDM)** page.
+2. Under "Automatic enrollment", click "Add ABM", and then click "Add ABM" again on the next page.
 Follow the instructions in the modal and upload an ABM token to Fleet.

+When one of your uploaded ABM tokens has expired or is within 30 days of expiring, you will see a warning banner at the top of page reminding you to renew your token.

+To renew an ABM token:

+1. Navigate to the **Settings > Integrations > Mobile device management (MDM)** page.
+2. Under "Automatic enrollment", click "Edit", and then fin

 After connecting Fleet to ABM, set Fleet to be the MDM for all Macs: